hmrc/play-frontend-hmrc/docs/maintainers/upgrading.md

    type: object
    required: true
 ```
+### Comparing forked components in other repos
+As noted above, some of our `play-frontend-hmrc` components are not direct ports, but are manually created and need to be kept manually aligned with `govuk-frontend` in particular.

+For example, if there are changs to the `GovukCookieBanner` template or styles, these should be compared against the cookie banner in `tracking-consent-frontend` (see [banner.ts](https://github.com/hmrc/tracking-consent-frontend/blob/main/js/src/ui/banner.ts)).

 #### Adding New Components
 When running the above steps, there will be test failures if existing components have changed.
 However, there will be no